ara3d/IFC-toolkit/README.md

 * `int GetNumIndices(Api* api, Mesh* mesh);`
 * `uint32_t* GetIndices(Api* api, Mesh* mesh);`

-If an element has no associated geometry then GetGeometry will return null.
+See the file `Ara3D.IfcLoader/WebIfcDll.cs` for the C# PInvoke code.

 ## Next Steps

-- [ ] Be able to compile project outside of Ara 3D main repo
+- [x] Be able to compile project outside of Ara 3D main repo
-- [ ] Assure that all Ara 3D dependencies are taken from NuGet packages (not local)
+- [x] Assure that all Ara 3D dependencies are taken from NuGet packages (not local)
 - [ ] Make a separate C++ project for the DLL for Linux
 - [ ] Test the C# and C++ code on Linux
-- [ ] Extract Global IDs from all product elements
+- [x] Extract Global IDs from all product elements
 - [ ] Create a list of Express IDs that represent product elements
 - [ ] Testing: Convert loaded IFC file to OBJ files
 - [ ] Testing: Convert Speckle objects to OBJ files